Tornado / Severe Weather Guidelines

 Tornado warning means a tornado has been sighted and confirmed in the area.
 Notification will be provided through the use of emergency warning sirens.
-(Note: These sirens are tested at 11 a.m. on the first Wednesday of every month and at 6:30 p.m. on the third Wednesday of every month.)
-Take cover immediately.
-Be familiar with the list of safe places to take shelter in the event of a tornado.
-Residents should take shoes and blankets with them to the shelter areas.
+These sirens are tested at 11 a.m. on the first Wednesday of every month and at 6:30 p.m. on the third Wednesday of every month; if the siren sounds outside of these times, take cover immediately.
+Be familiar with the list of safe places to take shelter in the event of a tornado, located below.
+Students should take shoes and blankets with them to the shelter areas.

-- If there is a strong enough wind to break the glass in the stairwells, students should return to the closest corridor (inside walls, away from glass) and protect themselves from flying debris.
+During a tornado warning, students must always use the stairways rather than elevators; in the event of power failure, elevators could stop between floors.
+In addition, if there is strong enough wind, which could break glass in stairwells, students must return to the closest corridor (inside walls, away from glass) and protect themselves from flying debris.

 When the emergency warning siren activates, everyone should seek shelter and remain in the shelter until at least twenty (20) minutes after the last siren has ceased.
 The siren does not give an “all clear” signal.
 After twenty minutes has expired since the last siren, it is reasonable to believe that normal activities can resume.
 To avoid phone traffic during this time, please avoid contacting the Kent State University Police Department for verification of the emergency indicated by the siren.
 However, if possible, tune your radio to WNIR (100.1 on your FM dial) or WKSU (89.7 on your FM dial).
 These stations will provide you with the following information: (1) the type of emergency, (2) location of emergency, (3) what you should do, (4) where you should go, and (5) when the emergency is over.